Holiday inspiration currently loading...

 Take your time deciding what to do on your last day on the island.
 Head out in the car, maybe, to one of Guernsey’s secluded spots.
 Pack a picnic and settle into a cove, watching the waves and the seabirds.
 Later, clamber the ramparts and gardens of historic Castle Cornet before a leisurely dinner back at your hotel and a restful night before tomorrow’s quiet thrills.

-Stepping off the ferry at Sark, the adventure continues as you’re met at the jetty by horse-drawn carriage for what has to be one of the world’s most relaxing transfers.
+Stepping off the ferry at Sark, the adventure continues as you’re met by tractor bus for the short transfer up the hill, then it’s just a short stroll to your accommodation.
 Arriving at your hotel, a three-hundred-and-fifty-year-old country house central to life on the island, you’ll find the warmest welcome, simple, comfortable en-suite rooms and a quite stunning multi-level garden with terrace overlooking a heated pool.
 Seafood lunch here with a glass of local cider or chilled white wine could well be the very definition of bliss.

-Say goodbye to Sark this morning, clip-clopping aboard your carriage back to the quay to catch the ferry to Guernsey.
+Say goodbye to Sark this morning, taking the short walk back to the quay to catch the ferry to Guernsey.
 Once here, board the ferry for the crossing to yet another wonderful location: the island of Alderney.
 At the quay, you’ll be collected by a friendly local driver and transferred to your accommodation.

 ‘The world’s most fortified island’ is just one detail the islanders love about their home, with evidence of habitation as early as Neolithic times.
-Romans, Vikings, Normans, British and Nazis have all left their indelible mark, contributing to the multi-layered story much bigger than its three square-miles.
+Romans, Vikings, Normans, British and Nazis have all left their indelible mark, contributing to the multi layered story much bigger than its three square miles.
 You’ll find fascinating wildlife here, including the island’s own unique blonde hedgehog and an abundance of seasonal seabirds littering offshore outcrops.
-And take the opportunity to indulge in quite superb local produce at several island restaurants.
+Take the opportunity to indulge in quite superb local produce at several island restaurants.

 Bring the island into sharp focus with a walk in the company of a guide from the island’s Wildlife Trust.
 Take to the clifftop paths and steal away to some of the corners visitors are unlikely to uncover alone; hear stories of occupation and liberation and a little of some of the darker side of Alderney’s history.